arwhyte/caliper-stuff/docs/qti-entities.md

 }
 ```

 ### III.
-Caliper QTI JSON-LD context (partial: AssessmentResult-related terms only)
+Caliper QTI JSON-LD context (AssessmentResult-related terms only)

 QTI features an extensive vocabulary.
 The JSON-LD context below is partial in scope and only
 maps terms to IRIs that are associated with a QTI `AssessmentResult`.
+It's purpose is to
+illustrate how QTI terms would be described in a JSON-LD context document.

 Note: QTI entities, object properties, data properties and enumerated constants are included.